 Call it what you will.
 Colic.
 Fussiness.
 Gas.
-Whatever it is that seems to be the most accurate to your experience, a baby that cries all the time is stressful.
+Whatever seems to be the most accurate to your experience, a baby crying all the time is stressful.
 And exhausting.
 Luckily, it does not last forever.
-Infants DO grow older and turn into children that do NOT cry all of the time.
+Infants DO grow older and turn into children who do NOT cry all the time.

-But in the meantime, how is a tired parent to cope?!
+But in the meantime, how is a tired parent supposed to cope?!

-Well, I asked some of my friends to share some of their favorite methods for surviving their fussy baby and here is what they said worked for them!
-(Disclaimer: I am not promoting one technique over another nor have I tried them all, instead I am sharing with you the feedback I have received.
-Please do your own research before trying anything.)
+Well, I asked some of my friends to share their favorite methods for surviving their fussy baby, and here is what they said worked for them!
+(Disclaimer: I am not promoting one technique over another, nor have I tried them all.
+Instead, I am sharing with you the feedback I have received.
+Please do your research before trying anything.)

 1. Dr. Harvey Karp’s Book “The Happiest Baby on the Block”

 If you have not heard of this method, it is by far my favorite thing for any new parent to know for soothing babies as a mom of three.
-In this method, Dr. Harvey Karp teaches parents how to use the 5 S’s…swaddle, shush, side/stomach position, swing, and sucking to initiate the calming reflex.
-I have both his book and video and love them!
-Click HERE for a link to his book.
+In this method, Dr. Harvey Karp teaches parents how to use the Five S’s (swaddle, shush, side/stomach position, swing, and sucking) to initiate the calming reflex.
+I have both his book and his video and love them!

 2. Changing the Food the Baby Receives

-What is going into an infant as food is probably the greatest thing that can affect their mood and crying.
-For babies that seem fussy after meals, it is a great idea to try and alter their diet.
-For breastfeeding moms, moms can try to eliminate foods that could be causing irritation to baby.
-See list HERE of ideas with where to start.
+The food an infant eats is probably the most significant thing that can affect their mood and crying.
+If a baby seems fussy after meals, it is a great idea to try and alter their diet.
+For breastfeeding moms, try to eliminate foods that could irritate to baby.
 For formula-fed babies, many parents recommended Nutramigen Formula.

 3. Gas Drops

 Ahh, gas drops.
-For many parents, they credit them as the most important thing to keep in the diaper bag next to milk!
+Many parents credit them as the most important thing to keep in the diaper bag next to milk!
 Some of the brands recommended by my friends were Colic Calm Drops and Mommy’s Bliss Gripe Water.

 4. Reflux Meds

 Many parents who have had a colicky baby feel their baby had bad reflux that went undiagnosed.
-Several parents who started reflux meds feel these made the greatest difference in the temperament of their child.
-Of course these have to be prescribed by your pediatrician, but it might be worth calling your doctor if you feel this could be the problem.
+Several parents who started reflux meds think these made the greatest difference in their child’s temperament.
+Of course, these must be prescribed by your pediatrician, but it might be worth calling your doctor if you feel this could be the problem.

 Babies love white noise.
-And strangely they seem to like it louder than we might think because they are used to being near a beating heart.
-So whether it is using an actual hairdryer, buying a white noise CD, or just getting an app on your phone, noise can be your friend in soothing a fussy baby.
+Strangely, they seem to like it louder than we might think because they are used to being near a beating heart.
+Whether using an actual hairdryer, buying a white noise CD, using a white noise machine, or just getting an app on your phone, noise can be your friend in soothing a fussy baby.

-For severe colic, many parents who are open to natural medicine state chiropractors have completely stopped their child’s all-day crying.
-Some chiropractors specialize in work with infants and feel they can cure colic.
+Many parents open to natural medicine state chiropractors have completely stopped their child’s all-day severe colicky crying.
+Some chiropractors specialize in working with infants and feel they can cure colic.

 7. Infant Probiotic Drops

-You need to check with your pediatrician to see if they approve them, but many parents believe probiotic drops are effective for helping soothe a baby’s tummy and fussiness.
-I personally loved Gerber’s Soothe Drops for my third son and felt that after using them, his tummy troubles disappeared.
+You need to check with your pediatrician to see if they approve of them, but many parents believe probiotic drops are effective for helping soothe a baby’s tummy and fussiness.
+I loved Gerber’s Comforting Drops for my third son and felt that his tummy troubles disappeared after using them.

 8. Changing Baby’s Position

 Not every baby likes the same position.
-Some like to have their legs moved like a bicycle, others like to be held high up over their parent’s shoulder and some like to lay alone.
+Some like to have their legs moved like a bicycle, others like to be held high over their parent’s shoulders, and some want to lie alone.
 Experiment with different ways your baby might be more comfortable.
-What works for one baby may be totally different than what works for the next.
+What works for one baby may differ from what works for the next.

 9. Using the Right Baby Gear

 For many babies, laying them down tends to aggravate their bellies.
-Therefore a swing or Rock and Play can serve as a lifesaver due to the way the baby is held or cradled.
+Therefore a swing can serve as a lifesaver due to the way the baby is held or cradled.
 I also loved wearing my babies in a MOBY wrap or Boba carrier!